 What action do you want them to take?

-And don’t forget to tell them exactly what to do.
+Make sure you tell them exactly what to do next.
 Being subtle doesn’t work for call-to-actions.

 Use simple action words: Submit, Join, Contact, Buy Now, Subscribe, Share, Leave a comment….etc.